House | 6 bedrooms | sleeps 21

 -12 sets of towels and face cloths,

 The Old Rectory has 2/3 Acre of Private romantic garden with an orchard, and many magical secret corners to discover.
-There is a big slate dining table & barbecue at the end of the garden with views to die for of Newport Bay and the rolling hills beyond.
-When The Old Rectory is combined with Sunny Retreat Cottage, the gardens are also combined to open up a whole Acre of garden all to yourselves, surrounded by the ancient stone wall, and including lots of big spaces, small private areas, and open views of Carn Ingli (Angel Mountain).
+There is a big slate dining table & barbecue at the end of the garden that seats 16 with views to die for of Newport Bay and the rolling hills beyond.
+When The Old Rectory is combined with Sunny Retreat Cottage, the gardens are also combined to open up a whole Acre of garden all to yourselves, surrounded by the ancient stone wall.
+You have lots of large sunny spaces, small private areas, m garden benches and open views of Carn Ingli (Angel Mountain).

 30% of total cost is due for booking deposit and 70% is due 2 months before your arrival.